Consumer Duty: Requirements

 The new rule establishes a "Consumer Principle"; firms must "act to deliver good outcomes for retail customers".
 Affected firms should review their products and their customer journeys.
-This also requires effective anti-fraud controls..
+This also requires effective anti-fraud controls.

+The UK's Treasury select committee said it would scrutinise how banks comply to the rules heavily.
+Financial Services companies were warned that if any evidence was found of risk of harm to the consumer, this could lead to interventions or investigations, and possible disciplinary sanctions.

 There have been concerns that these requirements place an undue burden on smaller firms.